64nYm3d3/CheatSheet/Security/Red/VBA_Macro.md

 # Do you have Microsoft Word?
 Excel?
 Access?
-Do you need payloads in those files?
-VBA macro has got you covered!
+#Do you need payloads in those files?
+# VBA Macro got you covered!